This no-boil mac and cheese recipe is extra-cheesy and super creamy, made with Velveeta, shredded cheddar cheese, and shredded mozzarella.

 - In the baking dish, mix the milk, salt, ground mustard, garlic powder, and hot sauce.

-- Add the elbow macaroni (uncooked) and spread in an even layer.
+- Add the uncooked elbow macaroni and spread in an even layer.

 - Layer with the Velveeta slices and half of the shredded cheddar and mozzarella.
 Top with butter slices, pushing them down into the milk.

 - Cover with aluminum foil and bake for 50 minutes.
-At this point, the macaroni should be cooked and most of the liquid will be absorbed.

 - Remove the foil and check that the macaroni is cooked and most of the liquid is absorbed, baking for an additional 5 minutes if needed.
 Discard the foil.
 Top with the remaining shredded cheddar and mozzarella cheese.
 Bake for another 10 minutes to melt the cheese.